100000000x/website/_posts/2020-10-29-crud-django-rest-framework-react.md

 export default connect(mapStateToProps, { addNote })(withRouter(AddNote));
 ```

-Our list of notes will be defined in `NotesList.js` file.
-It will call `getNotes()` function in `componentDidMount()`, which means that notes will be requested from the backend after component is mounted.
-In the `render()` function it display notes from the store.
+Our list of notes will be defined in the `NotesList.js` file.
+It will call `getNotes()` function in the `componentDidMount()`, which means that notes will be requested from the backend after component is mounted.
+It displays notes from the store in the `render()` function.
 It is using `Note` component.

 ```jsx
 // frontend/src/components/notes/NotesList.js